vincetiu8/zombie-game/Assets/_Documentation/Networking.md

 All data is read and written to the provided byte array in the method.
 Use `BitUtils.WriteBits` and `BitUtils.ReadBits` respectively to write and read bits from the array.
 Try to optimize the information being sent and minimize the number of bits used.
 For an example, look at the `OptimizedTransformView` code.
+You can also use `BitUtils.WriteFloat` and `BitUtils.ReadFloat` for easier writing and reading floats.

 ## Remote procedure calls (RPCs)